inko-lang/inko/docs/source/getting-started/types.md

 `Number` example that means the memory representation is the same as that of the `Int` type.

-Because `copy` types are immutable, they don't support `fn mut` methods.
 Fields _can_ be assigned new values but only through owned references, such as inside an `fn move` method.
-As such, the approach to mutating them is to return a new copy of the instance containing the appropriate changes.
-For example:
+As such, the approach to mutating `copy` types is to return a new copy of the instance containing the appropriate changes.
+For
+example:

 ```inko
 type copy Number {